 - i.
 Rs.
 10,00,000/- (Rupees ten lacs only) per month inclusive of allowances. - ii.
-Gratuity payable at a rate not exceeding half month's salary for each completed year of service. - iii.
-Encashment of un enjoyed leave at the end of tenure. - B. Commission:
+Encashment of unenjoyed leave at the end of tenure.

+B. Commission:

 Commission on the net profit of the Company at such rate as may be fixed by the Board at the end of every year, having regard to performance of the Company, which including the remuneration mentioned in A above shall not exceed 5% of the net profit of the Company in any one year.